realworldocaml/book/en/concurrent-programming-with-async.md

 family known as Uniform Resource Identifiers (URIs).
 The full URI specification is defined in [RFC3986](http://tools.ietf.org/html/rfc3986), and is rather complicated.
-Luckily, the `ocaml-uri` library provides a strongly-typed interface which takes care of much of the hassle.
+Luckily, the `uri` library provides a strongly-typed interface which takes care of much of the hassle.

 We'll need a function for generating the URI's that we're going to use to query the DuckDuckGo servers.